What is Test Data

 • Compliance: TDM tools can help ensure that test data is compliant with regulatory requirements and industry standards, which is critical for industries such as healthcare and finance.

 • Security: Test data often contains sensitive or confidential information such as personally identifiable information (PII), financial data, or intellectual property.
 Using TDM tools can help organizations ensure that this data is properly protected and masked in non-production environments to avoid data breaches.
-TDM tools provide features such as data masking and anonymization, which help to maintain data privacy and security while still allowing testers to have access to realistic and representative test data.
+TDM tools provide security features such as data masking and anonymization, which help to maintain data privacy and security while still allowing testers to have access to realistic and representative test data.
 By implementing proper security measures through TDM tools, organizations can prevent the unauthorized access or disclosure of sensitive information and reduce the risk of data breaches.

 Overall, TDM tools help streamline the test data preparation process, improve test data quality, and reduce risk, which ultimately leads to higher software quality and better business outcomes.